 Arsenic exposure can cause pigmentation changes, hard patches on the soles of the feet and palms of the hands, and skin lesions.
 This type of reaction usually occurs after 5 years of continuous exposure, and can be avoided if you act fast.

 Skin conditions related to arsenic exposure can be a precursor to skin cancer.
 Additionally, lung and bladder cancer have been linked to ongoing arsenic exposure.
-Arsenic in water is classed as carcinogenic (cancer-causing) to humans.

-Aside from cancer, drinking water containing arsenic has also been linked to diabetes, cardiovascular disease, developmental delays, and pulmonary disease.
+Drinking water containing arsenic has also been linked to diabetes, cardiovascular disease, developmental delays, and pulmonary disease.

 A child exposed to arsenic in the womb is more likely to suffer from lung disease, kidney failure, cancer, and heart attacks in early adulthood.
 Arsenic has also been shown in studies to affect memory, intelligence, and cognitive development.